PoslinskiNet/ember-testing-guide/README.md

 assert.dom('#title').hasText('My header');
 ```

-So it just simplifies the most common calls with very clear and descriptive interface.
+So it just simplifies the most common calls with a very clear and descriptive interface.

 Full documentation can be found here: https://github.com/simplabs/qunit-dom

-The especially useful part for us: https://github.com/simplabs/qunit-dom/blob/master/API.md
+The most useful part for us: https://github.com/simplabs/qunit-dom/blob/master/API.md

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>